 Latest Forex News

-- The Colombian peso rises 0.09 percent against the US dollar
+- Colombian Peso down 0.10 percent against the US dollar